andymantell/frontend-training-1-html-and-css-fundamentals/Plan.md

   - Accessibility considerations of each
   - Tiniest bit of JavaScript to toggle display of something
   - How to bind an event handler
+  - Extend to build a simple tabbed component -->

 ## Session 3 - Forms